 A Financial Aid Officer will inform students by letter regarding non-eligibility for financial aid.
 If students choose not to appeal, reinstatement for financial aid consideration will occur when students attain the necessary credits on the chart, by earning credits above the semester minimums and/or attending a summer or Winterim session(s).

 If there have been mitigating circumstances which have prevented satisfactory progress, a student must complete the steps on the checklist that was mailed to them in order to appeal the decision.
 These steps include:

 1. A typed Letter of Appeal which addresses the following:

 - Explain why you did not make satisfactory academic progress

-- Explain in detail what changes have occurred (or will occur) that will allow you to make satisfactory academic progress in a future.
+- Explain in detail what changes have occurred (or will occur) that will allow you to make satisfactory academic progress in the future.

 - OPTIONAL: Any documentation you feel will support your appeal.
 You might want to document difficulties you experienced which prevented your progress in the past.
 Or you might want to document a solution to past troubles.
 Documentation could be a letter from someone with whom you have been working who can support your appeal letter (Doctor, Counselor, Instructor, Advisor, Minister, etc.) Or documentation could be something to verify a past event (hospital records, accident report, etc.)

 2. Online financial literacy at http://mappingyourfuture.org/.
 Notification will be automatically sent to us once this process is completed.

 Once both steps have been completed and required documentation received, the PSU SAP Appeal Committee will review your appeal and a decision will be made within two weeks.

 At the time of review, the student’s appeal will either be approved to continue financial aid eligibility (normally based on mitigating circumstances with actions required each term aid is awarded) or denied.